80gPlugra butter(1*), cut in small cubes at room temperature

 To make brioche dough:

-In the bowl of your mixer, add flour, dry yeast, sugar, salt (put on one side of the bowl and not close to the dry yeast), the egg, and milk.
+In the bowl of your mixer, add flour, dry yeast, sugar, salt (put on one side of the bowl and not close to the dry yeast), the egg, milk, and butter.
 Knead with the hook on low speed for 10 minutes until the dough pulls away from the bowl.

 Cover the bowl and place it in a warm place for 2 hours.
 I like to put the bowl in a lightly preheated oven to avoid air currents.

 In a skillet, add sugar and hazelnuts.
 Cook over medium heat and mix time to time.

 At first, the hazelnuts will be covered with a film of sugar that looks like white sand.
 Keep mixing well.
 Then the sugar will caramelize.
 Stop cooking when all hazelnuts are coated with caramel.

 Pour immediately onto a flat surface covered with parchment paper and spread the caramelized hazelnuts.
 Let cool completely.
 Break the caramel into small pieces and put it in the bowl of your mixer.

 Pulse the coated hazelnuts into a coarse powder called "pralin".